 - Observations (extra notice about permissions and denials for you.
 I.e. “No Dr/Den Train” – hence, you should not have any dentist practice in the UK.
 Another one “No Sport” – you cannot work as a sportsman as well.
 Finally, “No Public Funds” – a visa holder cannot apply for receiving any money from the United Kingdom; “Register with Police in 7 days of UK entry” – an obligation to residents of particular countries to register at the Overseas Visitors Records Office.
 Also, you will have a mark “T1 Migrant Talent” in this section.

-- If you have dependents who are applying for a visa with you – there are sections with a number of your dependents and their names.
+- If you have dependants who are applying for a visa with you – there are sections with a number of your dependants and their names.

 In a nutshell, a visa vignette for your Exceptional Talent Visa is your ticket to cross the UK border legally during the particular period but to live there for the whole period of your Exceptional Talent Visa validity – you need a BRP.